Best Camping Mattresses of 2026

 Pros

-• Durable shoe “mat” & side phone pocket
+• Shoe mat and side phone pocket

 Cons

-• Expensive
+• Expensive and heavy

 • Can't adjust firmness

-• Huge packed size
+• Large packed size

-If you’re looking for one of the warmest, comfiest, and easiest to use camping mattresses out there, the Hest Foamy is the sleep system of your dreams.
-This one is all-memory foam – no air here – making it an ultra-premium option and one of the most heavy-duty and ultra-cushy mattresses we’ve ever tested.
+If you’re looking for one of the warmest, comfiest, and easiest-to-use camping mattresses out there, the Hest Foamy is the sleep system of your dreams.
+This one is all-memory foam — no air here — making it the plushest, poshest mattress we’ve ever tested.
+It’s our top comfort pick, which is the most important characteristic of a camping mattress.
+With an impressive R-value of 8.8, the Foamy lets you sleep safely even in the coldest conditions.
+And as a bonus, Hest includes a fitted sheet to turn this mattress into a bed.

 More: HEST Foamy Full Review